jaysait/CA-Student-Info-System/README.md

 # CA-Student-Info-System
 Developed a student information system for the unique procedures of a school primarily focused on a different approach to teaching, for obvious reasons couldn't put up the actual codebase, but have included selective code samples of my style at the time...good or bad, probably mostly bad :), and some screenshots showing examples of my work and listed the functionality developed.

-Highlights of technologies used: Used MSSQL Server 2015 (database), pojo Java/Hibernate (model), Spring Framework (data access/services/web controllers/security/etc), Aspects (audit-logging), jsp/jquery/jstl/bootstrap (frontend), developed using Eclipse/STS, utilizing Maven, Git repository...following the MVC pattern.
+Highlights of technologies used: Used MSSQL Server 2015 (database), pojo Java/Hibernate (model), Spring Framework (data access/services/web controllers/security/etc), Aspects (audit-logging), jsp/jquery/jstl/bootstrap (frontend), developed using Eclipse/STS, deployed on Tomcat server, utilizing Maven, Git repository...following the MVC pattern.
 Tried to follow the Don't Repeat Yourself principle and liked Keep It Simple S and self documenting code

 Last project was to become compliant with Ab Ed Using their Web Services via web services definition language files.
 Used Axis to generate boilerplate code based on those wsdl files and utilized long polling to keep data syncd in near real time.